acmestack/acmestack-website/content/en/released/v0.0.1/contributing/contributor-license-agreement/index.md

 ![CLAassistant Tips](cla-tips.jpg)

-> make sure the `git config user.name` same for GitHub name. otherwise will respond to messages like follow
+> make sure the `git config user.name` same for GitHub name.

 reply the message **I have read the CLA Document and I hereby sign the CLA** to sign CLA. and reply the messasge **recheck** to check the sign state